Jonathan Kaufer: Personal life

-Kaufer was married to American actress Pia Zadora from August 1995 to November 2001; they had one son, Jordan.
+Kaufer was married to American actress Pia Zadora from August 1995 to November 2001; they had one son.
 Zadora claimed they separated after Kaufer allegedly threw her against a garage door.
 Kaufer denied that he had ever done so, claiming that the "brief and mutual physical contact" occurred when Zadora was intoxicated and had attempted to take their son out of a moving vehicle.
 He also rebuffed a claim that he had attacked Zadora on a ferry, claiming that "Pia fell that evening because she was drunk."
 In 2010, he filed a lawsuit, claiming that Zadora defamed him.
 Kaufer accused Zadora of taking advantage of their son's developmental issues in order to make "false, outrageous and defamatory reports."
 The complaint wrote that Zadora alleged Kaufer had downloaded child pornography onto his computer and that he had molested his son.
 Zadora won dismissal of the lawsuit, with its being ruled that her statements fell under protected speech.

 In 1985, Kaufer was arrested for attempted murder after attacking his then-girlfriend, actress and model Myra Jean Hall, in her apartment.
 Kaufer, angry that Hall had dated another man, reportedly used a leather rope to choke her.
 Hall managed to break free and phoned authorities.
 Kaufer was later released on bond.